Saky: History

 After the Crimean War, during the second wave of emigration of Crimean Tatars, the Tatar population of Saky abandoned the ruined village.
 In 1858, migrants from the region of Poltava settled there, followed a little later by the Greeks of Constantinople.

 In February 1945, the British and American delegations at the Yalta conference landed at Saky Airport.

-Saky city council member Oleg Kolodyazhny (Our Ukraine) was shot dead in Saky on June 29, 2010.
+Saky city council member Oleh Kolodyazhnyi (Our Ukraine) was shot dead in Saky on June 29, 2010.

 A series of explosions occurred at the nearby Saky air base on August 9, 2022.